CTCycle/FEXT-Autoencoder/README.md

 To enable XLA acceleration globally across your system, you need to set an environment variable named `XLA_FLAGS`.
 The value of this variable should be `--xla_gpu_cuda_data_dir=path\to\XLA`, where `path\to\XLA` must be replaced with the actual directory path that leads to the folder containing the nvvm subdirectory.
 It is crucial that this path directs to the location where the file `libdevice.10.bc` resides, as this file is essential for the optimal functioning of XLA.
 This setup ensures that XLA can efficiently interface with the necessary CUDA components for GPU acceleration.

 ## 5. How to use
 The project is organized into subfolders, each dedicated to specific tasks.
-The `utils/` folder houses crucial components utilized by various scripts.
+The `main/utils` folder houses crucial components utilized by various scripts.
 It's critical to avoid modifying these files, as doing so could compromise the overall integrity and functionality of the program.

-**Data:** this folder contains the data utilized for the model training (images are loaded in `data/images`).
-Run the jupyter notebook `data_validation.ipynb` to conduct an Explorative Data Analysis (EDA) of the image dataset, with the results being saved in `data/validation`.
+**Data:** this folder contains the data utilized for the model training (images are loaded in `main/data/images`).
+Run the jupyter notebook `main/data/data_validation.ipynb` to conduct an Explorative Data Analysis (EDA) of the image dataset, with the results being saved in `main/data/validation`.

 **Training:** contained within this folder are the necessary files for conducting model training and evaluation.
-The training model checkpoints are saved in `training/checkpoints`.
-Run `model_training.py` to initiate the training process for the autoencoder, or launch the jupyter notebook `model_evaluation.py` to evaluate the performance of pretrained model checkpoints using different metrics.
+The training model checkpoints are saved in `main/training/checkpoints`.
+Run `main/training/model_training.py` to initiate the training process for the autoencoder, or launch the jupyter notebook `main/training/model_evaluation.py` to evaluate the performance of pretrained model checkpoints using different metrics.

-**Inference:** run `features_extraction.py` to use pretrained model to extract compressed vectorized features from images located within `inference/images`.
+**Inference:** run `main/inference/features_extraction.py` to use pretrained model to extract compressed vectorized features from images located within `main/inference/images`.
 The resulting .csv file is then saved within the same directory.

 ### 5.1 Configurations
-For customization, you can modify the main script parameters via the `configurations.py` file in the main folder.
+For customization, you can modify the main script parameters via the `main/configurations.py` file.

 | Category                | Setting                | Description                                                       |
 |-------------------------|------------------------|-------------------------------------------------------------------|